melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 So rests are separated by channels.
 Channel is the key of an object.
 Note number of a note doesn't matter, all numbers are treated as the same one.
 So rests will be constructed separately for each channel at spaces where there are no notes (with any note numbers).

-The key for which a rest has been built will be store in the [Key](xref:Melanchall.DryWetMidi.Interaction.Rest.Key) property of [Rest](xref:Melanchall.DryWetMidi.Interaction.Rest) class. `notesAndRests` is a collection containing both `notes` and calculated rests, and elements of this collection are sorted by their times.
+The key for which a rest has been built will be stored in the [Key](xref:Melanchall.DryWetMidi.Interaction.Rest.Key) property of [Rest](xref:Melanchall.DryWetMidi.Interaction.Rest) class. `notesAndRests` is a collection containing both `notes` and calculated rests, and elements of this collection are sorted by their times.

 Note that you can build rests for objects of different types.
-Why not to get chords from a MIDI file and add rests between them?
+Why not get chords from a MIDI file and add rests between them?

 ```csharp
 var chordsAndRests = midiFile